-DNA methylation information for NSCLC, which included two sets of samples (535 Ads and 50 controls, and 385 Scs and 67 controls), was collected from TCGA Project including methylation 27 K and 450 K dataset (http://cancergenome.nih.gov/).
-The estimation of methylation for each CG probe was calculated with the traditional function: .
+DNA methylation information for NSCLC, which included two sets of samples (535 Ads and 50 controls, and 385 Scs and 67 controls), was collected from TCGA project including methylation 27 K and 450 K datasets [http://cancergenome.nih.gov/].
+The estimation of methylation for each CG probe was calculated with the traditional function:

 M and U represent the mean signal intensities for about 30 replicate methylated (M) and unmethylated (U) probes on the array.
-The methylation signals of the 25978 shared CpG sites by 27 K and 450 K datasets were extracted and the methylation status of each probe was defined according to the beta value.
-The CpG site will be considered methylated when the beta value is greater than the empirical threshold of 0.3 for tissue data [41].
-Six CpG sites located in the promoter region of APC gene (cg01240931, cg15020645, cg16970232, cg20311501, cg21634602 and cg24332422) were taken as the object of study (Additional file 1: Table S1).
+The methylation signals of the 25,978 shared CpG sites by 27 K and 450 K datasets were extracted and the methylation status of each probe was defined according to the beta-value.
+The CpG site will be considered methylated when the beta-value is greater than the empirical threshold of 0.3 for tissue data [41].
+Six CpG sites located in the promoter region of the APC gene (cg01240931, cg15020645, cg16970232, cg20311501, cg21634602 and cg24332422) were taken as the object of study (Additional file 1: Table S1).
 Adjustment for multiple testing of differential methylation was conducted with the method of Benjamini and Hochberg at the 5% FDR level.

+Abbreviations

+APC: adenomatous polyposis coli

+NSCLC: non-small cell lung cancer

+MSP: methylation specific PCR

+SROC: summary receiver operating characteristics

+AUC: area under the curve

+TCGA: the cancer genome atlas project

+TPR: true positive rate

+FPR: false positive rate

+Competing interests

+The authors declare that they have no competing interests

 Authors’ contributions

 SG and JW, LJ, JX contributed to the conception, design and final approval of the submitted version.
-SG, LT, KX, JW, JW, QL, YM contributed to the meta-analysis and interpretation of data, SG WP contributed to the TCGA NSCLC data analysis, All authors read and approved the final manuscript.
+SG, LT, KX, JW, JW, QL, YM contributed to the meta-analysis and interpretation of data, SG WP contributed to TCGA NSCLC data analysis, All authors read and approved the final manuscript.

 Acknowledgements

-This research was supported by National Science Foundation of China (NSFC, 81172228), National S&T Major Special Project (2011ZX09102-010-01), National High-Tech Research and Development Program (2012AA021802), and Shanghai Postdoctoral Sustentation Fund (12R21411500).
+This research was supported by National Science Foundation of China (NSFC, 81172228), National S&T Major Special Project (2011ZX09102-010-01), National High-Tech Research and Development Program (2012AA021802), National Natural Science Foundation of China (81372236) and Shanghai Postdoctoral Sustentation Fund (12R21411500).

 References